Chapter 5. COM Servers

 However, the memory savings are real, mainly

-because of the single required vtable
+because of the single required vtable.
+The function

-pointer implementation requires only a single copy of the IClassFactory
+pointer implementation requires only a single copy of the IClassFactory methods and, therefore, only one vtable, regardless of the number of classes implemented by

 a server.
-The template approach requires one copy of the IClassFactory
+The template approach requires one copy of the IClassFactory methods per class and, therefore, one vtable per class.
+The memory savings increase as you have

 more classes in a server.